yidong72/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: arnold, eric, alice, peter
+ - Each person has a unique name: carol, arnold, alice, bob
- - People use different phone models: samsung galaxy s21, iphone 13, google pixel 6, oneplus 9
+ - People use different phone models: huawei p50, samsung galaxy s21, oneplus 9, google pixel 6
- - Each person has a favorite drink: tea, water, milk, coffee
+ - Each person has a favorite drink: milk, boba tea, coffee, water
- - The people keep different animals: fish, cat, horse, bird
+ - The people keep different animals: bird, cat, fish, dog

-1. The tea drinker is in the second house.
+1. Alice is the cat lover.
-2. The person who uses an iPhone 13 is in the third house.
+2. The person who likes milk is in the third house.
-3. Peter and the person who uses a OnePlus 9 are next to each other.
+3. The person who uses a Huawei P50 is Bob.
-4. Arnold is in the second house.
+4. The one who only drinks water is the bird keeper.
-5. Peter and the cat lover are next to each other.
+5. The cat lover is in the second house.
+6. The boba tea drinker is the dog owner.
-6. The person who uses a Google Pixel 6 is the person who likes milk.
+7. The person who uses a Google Pixel 6 is directly left of Carol.
+8. The one who only drinks water is Carol.
-7. Alice is the person who likes milk.
+9. Carol is the person who uses a OnePlus 9.
-8. The fish enthusiast is in the third house.
-9. The coffee drinker and Alice are next to each other.
-10. Peter is the bird keeper.

 What is Name of the person who lives in House 1?
-Answer: peter
+Answer: bob
 Metadata: {'num_people': 4, 'num_characteristics': 4}

 Example 2:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: alice, eric, arnold, peter
+ - Each person has a unique name: alice, bob, arnold, carol
- - Each mother is accompanied by their child: fred, samantha, meredith, bella
+ - Each mother is accompanied by their child: alice, bella, billy, timothy
- - The people are of nationalities: norwegian, swede, brit, dane
+ - The people are of nationalities: brit, german, chinese, dane
- - Everyone has something different for lunch: grilled cheese, pizza, stew, spaghetti
+ - Everyone has something different for lunch: soup, stir fry, grilled cheese, pizza

-1. The Norwegian is Peter.
+1. The British person is Arnold.
-2. The person's child is named Meredith and the person's child is named Fred are next to each other.
+2. The person's child is named Alice is directly left of the person who loves the soup.
-3. Peter and the Swedish person are next to each other.
-4. Eric is directly left of the person's child is named Samantha.
+3. The person who loves stir fry is the person's child is named Bella.
+4. The Chinese is Carol.
-5. The person who loves the spaghetti eater is directly left of the person's child is named Bella.
+5. The German is the person's child is named Bella.
-6. The person's child is named Fred is the person who loves the stew.
+6. The person's child is named Bella is Bob.
-7. The person who is a pizza lover is the person's child is named Meredith.
+7. The person who loves the soup is in the second house.
-8. The Dane is Eric.
-9. The person who loves the stew and Peter are next to each other.
+8. The person who loves the soup is the British person.
-10. The person's child is named Samantha and Arnold are next to each other.
+9. The person's child is named Alice is Carol.
+10. The British person is directly left of the German.
+11. The person who is the mother of Billy is the person who is a pizza lover.

 What is Name of the person who lives in House 1?
-Answer: alice
+Answer: carol
 Metadata: {'num_people': 4, 'num_characteristics': 4}

 Example 3:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: alice, peter, eric, arnold
+ - Each person has a unique name: alice, arnold, bob, carol
- - Everyone has a different favorite cigar: prince, dunhill, pall mall, blue master
+ - Everyone has a different favorite cigar: pall mall, dunhill, blue master, prince
- - Everyone has something different for lunch: stew, pizza, spaghetti, grilled cheese
+ - Everyone has something different for lunch: stir fry, grilled cheese, soup, pizza
- - Each person has a favorite color: green, red, yellow, white
+ - Each person has a favorite color: blue, purple, brown, white

-1. The person who smokes Blue Master is in the first house.
+1. The person who loves white is the person who loves stir fry.
-2. The person who loves yellow and the person whose favorite color is red are next to each other.
+2. The person who loves brown is directly left of the Prince smoker.
+3. The person who is a pizza lover and Arnold are next to each other.
-3. The Dunhill smoker is the person who loves yellow.
+4. The person partial to Pall Mall is the person who loves white.
-4. Peter is directly left of the person who is a pizza lover.
-5. The person who loves the spaghetti eater and the Dunhill smoker are next to each other.
+5. Alice is the person who loves the soup.
-6. The person whose favorite color is red is the person who loves eating grilled cheese.
+6. The person partial to Pall Mall is directly left of the person who loves the soup.
-7. The person who loves yellow is Arnold.
+7. The person who smokes Blue Master is directly left of the Dunhill smoker.
-8. The person who loves eating grilled cheese and the Prince smoker are next to each other.
+8. The Dunhill smoker is Bob.
-9. The person who loves white is the person who is a pizza lover.
+9. The person who loves the soup is the person who loves blue.
-10. Eric is the person who loves white.

 What is Name of the person who lives in House 1?
-Answer: alice
+Answer: carol
 Metadata: {'num_people': 4, 'num_characteristics': 4}

 ````